emmett-framework/emmett/docs/orm/relations.md

 'Bishop'
 ```

 but you can see that accessing `patient.doctor` will return you the `id` of the referred record, not the record itself.
-This is because weppy won't load the relations immediately, and the attribute `doctor` of the selected patient is, indeed, not a `Row` object:
+This is because Emmett won't load the relations immediately, and the attribute `doctor` of the selected patient is, indeed, not a `Row` object:

 ```python
 >>> type(patient.doctor)